Nevenall/foundry-starwars-d6/README.md

 - To James, Mikel, Enrique, Viletus.
 You guys are the best, and we together will put our hobby in the place it deserves.
 - To Goblin Enmascarado: Thanks man, you rock, your Sandbox D&D compendium in Spanish is amazing!
 - To Dr.Slump: Thanks for the ideas and the help!
 You learnt this chaos too fast!
+- To H3ls1 for his great work coding!
 - The Rol NL discord community: because your support has been instrumental to achieve the objective.
 Thanks for your help!!
 - The Foundry discord community: for answering all my questions, I know they could sound strange XD